-Anticipating, reducing and offsetting the impact of our operations
+Responsibly managing the impact of our operations

 Given that road transportation plays such a major role in our business, we have made road safety one of our priorities in terms of prevention.
 We run road safety campaigns for the general public as well as regularly inspecting our trucks and drivers.

 To ensure local communities can alert us to any overlooked problems or inconveniences after they occur, procedures are in place to manage any grievances.
 In all of our affiliates, complaints are acknowledged, analyzed and handled by our local teams.
 Special efforts are made to ensure vulnerable populations have easy access to these mechanisms while taking into account the local situation.